playest/DragTransfer/README.md

 Examples I use:

-a) For dnd5e

-  "character":"npc"
+* For dnd5e: `"character":"npc"`

-b) For dnd5e but with multiple values for one of the keys
+* For dnd5e but with multiple values for one of the keys: `"character":["vehicle", "character"],"vehicle":"character"`

-  "character":["vehicle", "character"],"vehicle":"character"

-c) for alienrpg

-  "character":"synthetic","synthetic":"vehicles","vehicles":"character"
+* For alienrpg: `"character":"synthetic","synthetic":"vehicles","vehicles":"character"`

 (note that up to alienrpg 2.0.0 the actor sheet for "vehicles" only support weapons and are not compatible otherwise so this isn't a bug in TransferStuff if a Motion Tracker transferred to a vehicle vanishes (see Limitations).